 Once you’ve decided on a domain name, it’s time to purchase your URL.
 It’s good practice to purchase your domain from a separate company than from your web host.
 So for the domain, I’d suggest buying from GoDaddy or NameCheap because you can get good deals for your URL.

 However, I would not use these as your WebHost because they don’t provide great support or reliable hosting.
 Your webhost is very important.

 I started with Bluehost because they are very cost-effective, and they were adequate for my purposes for the first year.
 If you’re unsure if you’ll sustain blogging for the long term, or if you don’t want to spend very much money at the beginning then go ahead and get started with Bluehost.

 One of my clients uses Bluehost for over a decade now with no issues.

 When you’re ready to grow, I suggest Siteground.

 They have many growth options and unbeatable support.

 It can be a bit of a technical process to switch web hosts.
 If you’re nervous about doing that down the road then either start out with Siteground or plan on having your new host do the work for you.

 Once you’ve chosen a host, you’ll be prompted to install WordPress then a theme.

 Here’s where it gets fun and a little overwhelming!
-You get to design your Christain blog.
+But the fun part is that you get to design your Christian blog.